-7.44 Has the quality of open source software and information decreased due to the ability to share it so easily.
+7.44 Has the quality of open source software and information decreased.

-10.23 The positive effects of putting unfinished projects out to the tech community to get constructive feedback.
+10.23 Putting unfinished projects out to the tech community to get constructive feedback.

-12.27 The pursuit of perfection never ends but we can switch our mindset to an agile way of thinking and constantly improve on our product.
+12.27 Switching our mindset to an agile way of thinking to constantly improve on our product.

-13.26 You’ll always cause division when posting project on the internet but it’s a fantastic place to learn new skills.
+13.26 The internet but it’s a fantastic place to learn new skills.

 18.27 How did you come about writing a book.